 Where: 5367 Barr Rd Ferndale, WA

 If you’re looking for more than just apples Ray French Orchard is a great option.
-Right now you can pick peaches, nectarines, watermelons and of course, apples.
-If you plan on heading out soon you can currently pick Gala apples.
+You can choose from produce like peaches, nectarines, watermelons, and of course, apples.
+Why not pick a little bit of everything?

 When: Monday-Saturday 8:30 am-5:30 pm